James Bonar (philanthropist): Life

 Bonar was born in Edinburgh on 20 June 1801.

 He was descended from the Bonars of Kilgraston with multiple ministers in his lineage.
 He was the eldest son of James Bonar the Solicitor of the Excise for Scotland.
 His mother was Marjory Pyott Maitland.
 He was a brother of Horatius Bonar and Andrew Bonar.
 They lived at Paterson's Court in the Broughton district of Edinburgh.
 Paterson's Court lay next to Broughton Market at the west end of what is now Barony Street.

 He trained as a lawyer under his uncle Charles Tawse who had married his aunt Christiana Bonar.
 This training was at 32 Gayfield Square in Edinburgh.
-He did further training under James Gibson Craig before returning to Tawse as a junior partner creating Tawse & Bonar WS.
+He did further training under James Gibson Craig, where he conscientiously objected to working on the Sabbath, before returning to Tawse as a junior partner, creating Tawse & Bonar WS.

 In 1821 he joined the Homiletical Society.
 He was also secretary of The Diagnostic Society of Edinburgh.
 This was then meeting under the Tabernacle Church in Greenside, Edinburgh.

-In 1828 he was on the committee involved in the creation of the Royal Institute for the Deaf and Dumb on Henderson Row (later amalgamated with Donaldson's Hospital).

 In 1830 he became an elder in Lady Glenorchy's Church in central Edinburgh, which was his whole family's place of worship.
 The minister was Rev Thomas Snell Jones.
-This stood close to Trinity College Chapel until it was replaced by what ia now Waverley Station.
-Bonar also started adopting several other religious and philanthropic roles including: The Edinburgh City Mission (trying to bring the poor back to the church), the Edinburgh Orphan Hospital (located next to Lady Glenorchy's Chapel), the Society for Propagating Christian Knowledge in the Highlands and Islands, Edinburgh and Leith's Seaman's Friend Society.
-The latter he was founder and director in 1820, aged only 19.
+This stood close to Trinity College Kirk until both were replaced by what is now Waverley Station in the 1840s.
+Bonar also started adopting several other religious and philanthropic roles including the Edinburgh City Mission (trying to bring the poor back to the church), the Edinburgh Orphan Hospital (located next to Lady Glenorchy's Church), and the Society for Propagating Christian Knowledge in the Highlands and Islands.
+He was a director of the Edinburgh and Leith Seaman's Friend Society almost from its commencement in 1820 and held the office of secretary until he died.
+He was instrumental in the proposal to erect St Ninian's Church, an independent church for mariners in Leith which became a Free Church in 1843, having given freely of his professional services.
+Also, from time to time, he provided funds.

-In the 1830s he was on the committee to relocate the town orphanage from its central location to the Dean Orphanage in the west of the city.
-This was necessitated both by the antiquity of the structure and the proposed railway line/station on the site which was mooted from 1830 and fixed as an idea by an Act of Parliament in 1836.
-In liaison was the patron of the church, Lady Glenorchy, she agreed to combine her own monies with compensation from the railway company to build a grand new orphanage at the Dean.
-In 1833 the Lord Provost John Learmonth was also brought into the scheme, and he gifted a huge tract of land (in his personal ownership) for the scheme.
-Bonar may have also put in considerable funds, either as a bridge until the railway money materialised, or as a permanent gift.

 From 1834 Tawse & Bonar operated from 15 York Place where James lived with his widowed mother.